-- Install the transport safety device (see chapter 4.5 - "Transport safety device") - Always lift the centrifuge with a lifting device or with a sufficient number of people helping you. - When lifting the centrifuge, always reach under the centrifuge from the side.
+- Install the transport safety device (see chapter 4.5 - "Transport safety device") - Always lift the centrifuge with a lifting device. - When lifting the centrifuge, always reach under the centrifuge from the side.

-The centrifuge weighs approx. 60 kg!
+The centrifuge weighs approx. 110 kg!

 - For transport use suitable packaging and, if at all possible, the original packaging (see chapter 4.4 - "Packaging").